ExtendRealityLtd/Tilia.Locomotors.AxisMove.Unity/Documentation/HowToGuides/AddingSlideMovementWithSnapRotation/README.md

 We're pretty much ready to go now, the one last thing we may want to change is the amount of rotation that is applied per rotational snap.
 We'll need to delve into the prefab hierarchy again to get to this setting.
 By default this rotational snap setting is set to rotate us `45` degrees with every snap.
 Let's make it `30` degrees.

-Select the `Locomotors.AxisMove.Vertical-Slide.Horizontal-SnapRotate -> Internal -> RotationMutator -> InputAxis` GameObject from the Unity Hierarchy and on the `Axes To Vector3 Action` component change the `Multiplier` property value to `X: 1` `Y: 30` `Z: 1`.
+Select the `Locomotors.AxisMove.Vertical-Slide.Horizontal-SnapRotate -> Internal -> RotationMutator -> InputAxis` GameObject from the Unity Hierarchy window and on the `Axes To Vector3 Action` component change the `Multiplier` property value to `X: 1` `Y: 30` `Z: 1`.

 ![Update Rotation Multiplier](assets/images/UpdateRotationMultiplier.png)